mbourgey/CBW_HTseq_module3/solutions/_markdup3.md

-Picard and samtools uses the alignment positions:
+GATK and samtools uses the alignment positions:

    - Both 5' ends of both reads need to have the same positions.
    - Each reads have to be on the same strand as well.